Browse A-Z

 Having low LDL and total cholesterol reduces your risk of heart disease.
 But not everyone needs to take statins to lower cholesterol.

-Your health care provider will decide on your treatment based on:
+Your health care provider will recommend your treatment based on:

 • Your total, HDL (good), and LDL (bad) cholesterol levels